redpanda-data/connect/website/docs/components/outputs/kafka.md

 ### `custom_topic_creation.partitions`

 The number of partitions to create for new topics.
-Must be greater than 1
+Leave at -1 to use the broker configured default.
+Must be >= 1.

 Type: `int`